 Allergy.
-Allergic reaction to dairy which could include digestive symptoms, hives, or anaphylaxis.
+Including digestive symptoms, itching, hives, or anaphylaxis.

 Increased phlegm.
 There are several studies showing that dairy intake does not cause increased phlegm but I can say with 100% certainty that it does for me and many of my patients and clients.
 And not only more, but thicker.
 Yuck.

 Inflammation.
 There are also studies that show that dairy doesn’t increase generalized inflammation, or at least that it doesn’t raise typical inflammatory markers in the blood.
 That said, I have many patients and clients with inflammatory conditions (anything ending in ‘-itis’ and most autoimmune conditions) whose symptoms are clearly aggravated by it.
 There is one study showing that it increases inflammatory markers in the gut.
 There are other condition specific studies as well.